 Existing Council and Housing Association tenants who want to move can apply for an exchange or transfer.

-Alternatively, to apply for a transfer to another Council or Housing Association property in Cardiff complete an application form and return it to:
+Alternatively, to apply for a transfer to another Council or Housing Association property in Cardiff telephone 029 2053 7131 or visit your local Hub or Housing Association office.

 Asbestos in Council owned properties